robbymilo/backcountrydata.com/README.md

 ## Development

-To start, clone the repo and use command `npm start`.
+To start, clone the repo, and use command `npm i` and then `npm start`.
 Then navigate to `localhost:3000`.

 ## Endpoints